chrisliaw/alog/README.md

   # Also multiple loggers can be configured by creating multiple keys
   LogFacts[:app_file] = ['app.log',10, 1024000]
   ...
+  # Or use the following method to add the log fact, which will check th existing key before adding
+  add_log_fact(:sys_file, ['sys.log', 10, 1024000])

   # STEP 2: Define which keys to activate
   # Any block/log output tagged by the key included in this array shall be printed